Visiting Students

 Please note that the tuition cost per credit hour varies by campus.
 See all tuition prices.

 Step 2: Approximately 2-3 business days after submitting the form, you will receive a confirmation email from the Registrar's Office.
 This email will be sent to the address you stated in the Basic Data Form.
-Please note that if you were previously a student at UC, you will not recieve this email.
+Please note that if you were previously a student at UC, you may or may not recieve this email - your previous student email and username will remain the same, however your password may have expired, which will need to be reset.

 Once you're a non-matriculated student